Max Kepler Player Props: Twins vs. Orioles

 Max Kepler At The Plate

-- Kepler has had an RBI in 17 games this season (31.5%), including seven multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Kepler has had an RBI in 19 games this year (32.8%), including eight multi-RBI outings (13.8%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 18 games this season, with multiple runs four times.
+- He has scored in 20 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.